noahsub/Inferyn/README.md

   You may use, modify, and distribute this software as long as your project is also open source under GPLv3.

 - 💼 **Commercial License:**
   For closed-source or commercial use, you must purchase a commercial license.
-  See [COMMERCIAL_LICENSE.md](COMMERCIAL_LICENSE.md) or contact me at [inferyn.contact@proton.me].